Dutuvsic/Fuzzy-enhanced-RL-based-control-for-ship-mounted-crane-systems/README.md

 rarm_shipc.m              Parameter setup
 rarm_mdpstandalone.m      Discrete-time dynamics

-PS: A ship-mounted crane model that can be established through Matlab/Simulink can better demonstrate the control effect
+PS: A ship-mounted crane model that can be established through Matlab/Simulink can better demonstrate the control effect.